prisma/prisma1/docs/1.0/04-Reference/01-Service-Configuration/03-Data-Modelling-(SDL).md

 ## Relations

 A _relation_ defines the semantics of a connection between two [types](#object-types).
 Two types in a relation are connected via a [relation field](#scalar-and-relation-fields).
-When a relation might be ambiguous, the relation field needs to be annotated with the [`@relation`](#relation-fields) directive.
+When a relation might be ambiguous, the relation field needs to be annotated with the [`@relation`](#relation-fields) directive to disambiguate it.

 A relation can also connect a type with itself.
 It is then referred to as a _self-relation_.

 ### Required relations

-For a `to-one` relation field, you can configure whether it is _required_ or _optional_.
+For a _to-one_ relation field, you can configure whether it is _required_ or _optional_.
 The required flag acts as a contract in GraphQL that this field can never be `null`.
 A field for the address of a user would therefore be of type `Address` or `Address!`.

-Nodes for a type that contains a required `to-one` relation field can only be created using a [nested mutation](!alias-ol0yuoz6go#nested-mutations) to ensure the according field will not be `null`.
+Nodes for a type that contains a required _to-one_ relation field can only be created using a [nested mutation](!alias-ol0yuoz6go#nested-mutations) to ensure the according field will not be `null`.

-> Note that a `to-many` relation field is always set to required.
+> Note that a _to-many_ relation field is always set to required.
 For example, a field that contains many user addresses always uses the type `[Address!]!` and can never be of type `[Address!]`.
 The reason is that in case the field doesn't contain any nodes, `[]` will be returned, which is not `null`.

 ### The `@relation` directive